Tune PI Controllers Using Field Oriented Control Autotuner

 To generate code and deploy model:

 1. Open the model initialization script for the target model.
 Check and update the motor, inverter, and other control system and hardware parameters available in the script.
-For instructions on locating and editing the model initialization script associated with a target model, see Estimate Control Gains from Motor Parameters.
+For instructions on locating and editing the model initialization script associated with a target model, see Estimate Control Gains and Use Utility Functions.

 2. In the Inverter & Target Parameters section of the model initialization script, verify that the